Azure/acs-engine/docs/kubernetes/windows.md

 GitTreeState: clean
 ```

-5. [optional] Add the folder you created in step 3 to your path.
+5. Add the folder you created in step 3 to your path.

 ```powershell
 $ENV:Path += ';c:\tools'